srynobio/vmccl/README.md

 * STDIN
 * text blobs.

-**Please keep in mind this tool only implements the VMC digest aspects of the entire [VMC model](https://docs.google.com/document/d/12E8WbQlvfZWk5NrxwLytmympPby6vsv60RxCeD5wc1E/edit).
+**Please keep in mind this tool only implements specfic aspects of the entire [VMC model](https://docs.google.com/document/d/12E8WbQlvfZWk5NrxwLytmympPby6vsv60RxCeD5wc1E/edit).
 A VMC Bundle and JSON file are not generated or validated.**

 ## Usage